kfmatovic716/SQLAlchemy-SurfsUp/README.md

         > /api/v1.0/tobs - queries dates and temperature observations for the most active station and returning list of temperature observation in JSON format

-        > /api/v1.0/<start> - given only a start date, the endpoint calculates the minimum, average, and maximum temperature for all dates greater than or equal to the start date and returns in a JSON format
+        > /api/v1.0/<start> - given only a start date, the endpoint calculates the minimum, average, and maximum temperature for all dates greater than or equal to the start date and returns results in a JSON format

-        > /api/v1.0/<start>/<end> - given both start and end date, the endpoint calculates the minimum, average, and maximum temperature for dates between the start and end date
+        > /api/v1.0/<start>/<end> - given both start and end date, the endpoint calculates the minimum, average, and maximum temperature for dates between the start and end date and returns reults in JSON format

 #### Temperature Analysis

     > A function called `calc_temps` is created and will accept a start date and end date.
-The function will return the minimum, average, and maximum temperatures for that range of dates.
+The function will return the minimum, average, and maximum temperatures for the range of dates entered by the user.
+The dates should be entered in "YYYY-MM-DD" format.

     > Use this function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").